-- 1. This form must be completed and turned in one month prior to the date of the field trip. - 2.
-The teacher fills out all appropriate information and turns in the form one month in advance.
+- 1. This Field Trip and Transportation Request form must be completed and turned in one month prior to the date of the field trip. - 2.
+The teacher fills out all appropriate information and turns in the forms one month in advance of the field trip. - 3.
+The teacher gives the forms to the Campus Director for approval and signature. - 4.
+The Campus Director sends the Field Trip and Transportation Forms to the Curriculum Director. - 5.
+The Curriculum Director will sign the Field Trip Request Form and send it to the Program Manager for approval and signature. - 6.
+Once the field trip has been approved and has all required signatures.
+The Curriculum Director will send the Transportation Request Form to the Support Services Manager for approval and signature.
+The Support Services Manager will return the approved and signed Transportation Request Form to the Curriculum Director. - 7.
+The Curriculum Director will send copies of the approved Field Trip Request Form and the Transportation Request Form back to the Campus Director to schedule the field trip. - 8.
+If the menu has been changed, the Nutrition Manager approves all meals and signs the form as well. - 9.
+If at any time in this process the field trip, transportation, meals, etc. are not approved, the forms will be returned to the Campus Director as unapproved with the reason why it was not approved.

-- 3. The teacher gives the form to the Campus Director for approval and signature. - 4.
-The Campus Director gives the form to the Education Specialist for approval and signature. - 5.
-If the menu has been changed, the Nutrition Manager approves all meals and signs the form.
-The Education Specialist gives the field trip to the Head Start Program Manager for approval.
+PROCEDURES FOR IN HOUSE FIELD TRIPS

-PROCEDURES FOR IN HOUSE FIELD TRIPS:
+1. For in - house field trips, please have the guest fill out an in - kind form.

-- 1. For in house field trips, please have the guest fill out an in kind form. - 2.
-The in house field trips do not have to go through the full approval process, but must be approved by the Campus Director and the Education Specialist. - 3.
-The copies of the field trip forms will be given to the Education Specialist.
+2. The in - house field trips do not have to go through the full approval process but must be approved by the Campus Director and the Curriculum Director.
+3. The copies of the field trip forms will be given to the Curriculum Director.